M5M400/supportxmr-gui/README.md

 supportxmr-gui is a lightweight, low resource pool UI for <a href="https://github.com/Snipa22/nodejs-pool" target="_blank">nodejs-pool</a> (<a href="https://github.com/Snipa22/" target="_blank">by Snipa22</a>).
-It is fully self contained within 6 files + jQuery.
-When minified, disk size is 159KB with no external dependencies.
+It is fully self contained within 4 files + jQuery + favicon.
+When minified, total disk size is 158KB with no external dependencies.

 Page Load Performance Specs (Single Worker):
 <table>